Koopman Regularization and Independent Koopman Eigenfunction Approximation: Preparatory Section

-List of notations and definitions \begin{enumerate} \item {\bf{Functionally independent set}} -- Let $\{f_i\}_{i=1}^m$ be a set of differentiable functions from $E\subset \bm{R}^N$ to $\mathbb{R}$.
-This set is functionally independent in the neighborhood of a point $\bm{x}_0$ if there is no differential function $g$ such that
+\begin{definition} [Functionally Independent Set (FIS)] Let $\{f_i(\bm{x})\}_{i=1}^m$ be a set of differentiable functions from $E\subset \mathbb{R}^N$ to $\mathbb{R}$.
+This set is functionally independent in the neighborhood of a point $\bm{x}$ if there is no differential function $g$ such that